 Pinot Gris is one of the largest plantings on Vancouver Island.
 Our Pinot Gris is fresh and lively with aromas of citrus, honey and pear, and lime, pear and sweet rhubarb on the palate.

 Few vineyards grow Gewurztraminer here on Vancouver Island.
 It’s a bear to manage in the vineyard and yields are low, however it makes a wonderful aromatic wine every year.
-Full of lychee aromas and flavors, with grassy notes and exotic florals, it makes a distinctive medium bodied wine.
-We love it in the winery – and it never lasts long in the tasting room.
-Hint: it sells out quickly!
+Full of tropical notes, citrus, and exotic florals, it makes a distinctive medium bodied wine.
+We love it in the winery – and it never lasts long in the tasting room!

 Ortega is common on the island as a single varietal.
 It is a cross between Siegrebbe and Muller-Thurgau – both very aromatic wines.
 It yields well in our climate and ripens early: usually 2 – 3 weeks before our Pinots.
 We make our Ortega as a light dry wine and it has wonderful aromatics and flavors of white peaches and lemon lime.
 Fantastic with our island seafood!

 Red Grapes we grow in our Saanich Vineyards

 Pinot NoirThink strawberries, cherries and violets

 We have a large planting of Pinot Noir and every year we make a dry French style rosé wine from some of the fruit.
 The rosé is dry but juicy with crushed strawberries and sour cherry on the palate.
 We make a light Pinot Noir from our best block of Noir.
 Our Pinot is fruit forward with a palate of cherries, violets and raspberry, and aged in french barrels for a year.
 Perfect with our wild sockeye salmon!